 The digital strand of this initiative will build on existing digital elements of EU company law in particular the Business Registers Interconnection System (BRIS).
 It will enhance the interaction between administrations and citizens/businesses and promote the use of the once-only principle which is now largely supported in Commission initiatives such as the e-Government Action Plan.
-It will also complement the use of the future European services e-card in case of cross-border service provision through the setting-up of a branch and contribute, through the interconnection of data, to applications for e-cards by companies in all other situations of cross-border establishment.
-This initiative will also provide the necessary legal foundations for the use of digital tools and processes in order to enable companies to benefit from the use of eID and e-signature through the eIDAS Regulation.
+It will also complement the use of the future European services e-card143 in case of cross-border service provision through the setting-up of a branch and contribute, through the interconnection of data, to applications for e-cards by companies in all other situations of cross-border establishment.
+This initiative will also provide the necessary legal foundations for the use of digital tools and processes in order to enable companies to benefit from the use of eID and e-signature through the eIDAS Regulation144.
 It will also directly complement the recent Commission proposal for a Single Digital Gateway which requires that certain key procedures for companies, such as business registration, will be fully digitalised and linked to the gateway.
-Finally, the online registration of companies will also benefit from the recent Public Document Regulation which will require MS to accept a series of documents from citizens without further verification and translation by the end of 2018.
+Finally, the online registration of companies will also benefit from the recent Public Document Regulation145 which will require MS to accept a series of documents from citizens without further verification and translation by the end of 2018.

-This initiative will also contribute to the Investment Plan for Europe and to the Capital Markets Union by making the legal framework for companies clearer, more predictable and stable in order to icentivise investment in Europe.
+This initiative will also contribute to the Investment Plan for Europe and to the Capital Markets Union146 by making the legal framework for companies clearer, more predictable and stable in order to icentivise investment in Europe.
 At the same time, this initiative will also be coherent with the objective of creating a deeper and fairer economic union

-&lt;sup>143 Proposal for a regulation of the European Parliament and of Council introducing a European services e-card and related administrative facilities Brussels, 10.1.2017 COM(2016) 824 final.
-Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on
+143 Proposal for a regulation of the European Parliament and of Council introducing a European services e-card and related administrative facilities Brussels, 10.1.2017 COM(2016) 824 final.
+144 Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on and its European Pillar of Social Rights147 which sets out a number of key principles and rights to support fair and well-functioning labour markets and welfare systems.
+In particular, by enhancing the protection and transparency for relevant stakeholders including employees, the initiative will directly contribute to the principle stipulating that employees or their representatives have the right to be informed and consulted in good time on matters relevant to them, in particular on the transfer, restructuring and merger of undertakings and on collective redundancies.

-&lt;sup>144 Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC.
+144 Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC.

-&lt;sup>145 Public Document Regulation (EU) 2016/1191.
+145 Public Document Regulation (EU) 2016/1191.